Cameroon dream of title at home as Cup of Nations kicks off

 African football officials have set down tough Covid-19 rules in a bid to prevent the competition becoming a super-spreader event, requiring teams to play even if just 11 players are available.

-Gabon star Pierre-Emerick Aubameyang was forced to isolate in his hotel after testing positive on Thursday, while Senegal, Africa's top-ranked national team, travelled to Cameroon without three members of their squad for the same reason.
+Gabon star Pierre-Emerick Aubameyang was forced to isolate in his hotel after testing positive on Thursday, while Senegal, Africa's top-ranked national team, could be without captain Kalidou Koulibaly and goalkeeper Edouard Mendy for Monday's game against Zimbabwe.

-Senegal then had key defender Kalidou Koulibaly test positive shortly after their arrival.
+"I know lots of coaches will have to get by without players because of the pandemic but it won't be an excuse," said Senegal coach Aliou Cisse.

 Burkina Faso captain Bertrand Traore called the testing procedures a "scandal" after at least four squad members and coach Kamou Malo tested positive in the run-up to Sunday's opener.